 ➡️ Class Grade Breakdown

-Select Standards in the upper-right corner, then choose a class and student.
+Select Standards in the upper-right corner.
+Next choose a class and student.

 ➡️ District-Specific Settings

-You can view the gradebook by standard, assessment, mastery setting, grading scale, and grading period.
+You can filter what you see in the gradebook by standard, assessment, mastery setting, grading scale, and grading period.

 ➡️ Selecting a Standard

-- You can change the mastery setting (which is how the overall score is calculated) by choosing an option from the dropdown menu.
+You can change the mastery setting (how the overall score is calculated) by choosing an option from the dropdown menu.

-- Select an attempt from the list to see the exact question/assessment the attempt came from.
+Select an attempt from the list to see the exact question or assessment the attempt came from.